Carnegie Mellon University

 Mandatory International Student Orientation and Check-In

-September 11 Last day to add a course to your schedule or to submit the form to audit a course
+September 9 Last day to add a course to your schedule or to submit the form to audit a course; students new to CMU should be enrolled in (only) 3 courses

-Career Fairs are generally held in the first week of September.
+Career Fairs begin in the first week of September.

 All Machine Learning graduate students are required to complete a summer practicum (either an internship or research related to machine learning).
 Most MS students choose to complete this in the form of a paid internship, and the September career fairs are an excellent way to arrange these internships.

 Information about which employers will be in attendance will be posted on the Career and Professional Development Center website later in the summer, along with opportunities to attend free workshops on how to prepare for the career fairs, how to make a good first impression, and what to expect in an interview.
-Katelyn Livingston and Tess Elford are the dedicated Career Consultants for the School of Computer Science Master's programs.
+Tess Elford is the dedicated Career Consultant for the School of Computer Science Master's programs.

 Formal business attire is always required at career fairs, and we recommend students plan ahead and bring a suit or similar interview clothing with them.
 Similarly, it reduces stress to revise your resume in advance, although printing it on resume-quality paper can be done on campus at Tartan Ink.

 International students completing an internship in the United States will need to work with the Office for International Education to arrange for Curricular Practical Training authorization.
 (CPT authorization is not required for on-campus research.)
-While these documents aren't required until March, students should be aware that federal law requires that international students' internships fit entirely within the summer semester (tentatively scheduled to be May 12 through August 22, 2024).
+While these documents aren't required until March, students should be aware that federal law requires that international students' internships fit entirely within the summer semester (May 12 August 22, 2025).

 International Students